 Enough money that I can always walk away.

-I’ve put our house that was supposed to be our safe space, our sanctuary, where we were supposed to live together, love each other, and grow old together up for sale, and we never even moved in.
+I’m going to put our house – that was supposed to be our safe space, our sanctuary, where we were supposed to live together, love each other, and grow old together – up for sale.
+I have been told to have a certified property valuer check the value of the property before I list it, so I am crossing my fingers it is worth what I paid for it.
+How can it be that I’m listing it and we never even moved in?

 All my life, I’ve begged men to love me.